Mohamed-Abotalb/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Sixth C file is 5-strstr.c, it locates a substring.

 - Seventh C file is 7-print_chessboard.c, it prints the chessboard.

+- Eighth C file is 8-print_diagsum.c, it prints the sum of the two diagonals of a square matrix of integers.